AS062206/furima-42123/README.md

 ### Association

-- belongs_to :users
+- belongs_to :user
-- belongs_to :items
+- belongs_to :item
-- belongs_to :addresses
+- has_one :address

 ---